pymupdf/PyMuPDF-Optional-Material/docs/tutorial.rst

 PDF Maintenance
 ==================
-Since version 1.9, PyMuPDF provides several options to modify PDF documents (only).
+PyMuPDF provides several features to modify PDF documents.

 :meth:`Document.save()` always stores a PDF in its current (potentially modified) state on disk.